ZhiCheng-Lucas/AutoSubTranslation/README.md

 3. Install FFmpeg using Chocolatey (Recommended):

-   First, install Chocolatey:

-    See https://chocolatey.org/install for the latest instructions:
+   A. Install Chocolatey first:
    - Open PowerShell as Administrator
-   - Execute the following command:
+   - Visit https://chocolatey.org/install for the latest instructions
+   - Copy and execute the installation command on the website.
+You should see something like
    ```powershell
     Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
    ```

-   Then, install FFmpeg:
+   B. Then install FFmpeg:
+   Restart your computer and run
    ```powershell
    choco install ffmpeg
    ```